7 Unique Tips for Writing an Argumentative Essay

 Why it matters:

 • For any argumentative essay, it is safe to say that a decent argumentative essay needs to have a clear conflict or two or more opposing sides.
 This will ensure the essay would be worth reading as well as interesting.
+The selected topic must not only interest the reader but also provides a solid platform to the writer to put forward rational arguments and refutations to the reader and result in a more balanced and interesting discussion.

 How to do it: